shan-weiqiang/shan-weiqiang.github.io/_drafts/stm.md

   - STM need WCET time to generate static configuration, it is a time-buget system!
   - After WCET is determined, STM can deterministically schedule all runnables
   - STM is non-preemptive, so internally it have to control the statically determined execution order.
 This implies that it can only keep the results deterministic, but not for the actual execution time.
+  - STM master works at the SOC level, controlling all clients(processes) in the SOC.
+This way all compute engine(CPU/GPU) are coordinated globally.
 - The execution time line is decided by hyperepoch and epoch, which acts very much like simulation time!
 All runnables are registered in periodical epochs!

+## Determinism

+First we suppose that there is only one hyperepoch in SOC(reasonable, considering that we use all compute CPU/GPU).
+First of all the schedule is flatten: *The compiler currently supports two heuristics for flattening the graph into a schedule.*.
+My understanding is that the scheduling is linear.
+Note that this does not necessarily mean that the execution of runnables is also linear.
+On the contrary, since one hyperepoch can have multiple compute engines exculsively, the execution is parallel in nature.
+I think DriveWorks can achieve deterministic behavior.
+This is because it's a time budget system:

+- Hyperepochs are scheduled using the period of the hyperepoch
+- Inside hyperepoch, frames of one same epoch is synchronized using framesync client, which can make sure that frames of the same epoch are executed sequentially
+- Inside each epoch, runnables can have dependency and can be executed sequentially.
+- Different epochs inside one hyperepoch are scheduled according to static start time inside hyperepoch, but the relative start/end time between different epochs are **NOT** guaranteed. **STM is only deterministic in scheduling, but cannot guarantee the compute output each time, because the real execution time for each runnable is variant**.
+Different epochs inside one hyperepoch are parallel.
+What if they are also synchronized?
+It will not result in deterministic output, the reason is that epoch is not Node, it does not necessarily accept inputs at the start and give output at the end.
+Epochs inside hyperepoch are not DAGs.
+The STM master can do is to make sure hyperepochs(compute resources) are used according to pre-defined, static time-based schedule, it's **determinism in compute, not in result**.
+What if each epoch also represent a functional unit, like a Node, which during this time slot, it accept inputs and give outputs at the end of this epoch?
+This way, we can use something like *epochsync* to synchronize, not only frames of same epoch, but also all frames of all epochs under the same hyperepoch: 1.
+Epoch frames are synchronized and determined.
+2. Runables inside each epoch are synchronized(sequentially).
+When the hyperepoch is run, it should have a deterministic result.
+But it also have disadvantages: it creates stard/end order in different epochs and might introduce waiting.
+In reality, what is the desired result when one compute entity is taking time more than expected? should other dependent compute goes on with older data and give normal output, or should other compute be blocked by this abnormal compute entity?

+>Epoch Boundaries
+>
+>All runnables in an epoch must complete before any runnable in the next epoch can begin.
+This is implemented via an additional, STM generated client called the framesync client.
+The framesync client waits on leaf node runnables to signal completion, and then sends a signal to root node runnables to begin executing in the next epoch.
+Given a schedule overrun, the STM runtime can operate in 2 modes: a frameskip mode and a free-running mode.
+>
+>- Frameskip Mode In this mode, the framesync client will block the start of the next epoch until the next multiple of the epoch length.
+For example, if the epoch length is 100ms, and the last runnable in an epoch completes at t=350ms, the next epoch will start at t=400ms.
+If the epoch length is 100ms and the last runnable in an epoch completes at t=90ms, the next epoch will start at t=100ms.
+>- No-Frameskip-on-Overrun Mode In this mode, the next epoch will start as soon as all runnables in the previous epoch have finished, if the previous epoch over-ran its scheduled length.